imEag/h-challenge/README.md

 The back-end side was made using Node.js, Express and more libraries.

-It can be accessed through an API REST in https://imeag.site/server/buildings, a query parameter must be passed.
+It can be accessed through an API REST, a query parameter must be passed.

 A get request example is https://imeag.site/server/buildings?query=Chelsea